-Extends for three years the 5.5 percent assessment on net patient revenue that is currently being levied on all private hospitals.
+Extends for three years the 5.5 percent assessment on net patient revenue that is currently being levied on all private hospitals through August 2016.
 If approved by the Centers for Medicare and Medicaid Services, this act would also extend the use of Certified Public Expenditures (CPE) for outpatient services provided by Disproportionate Share Hospitals and discontinue use of CPEs for all other inpatient and outpatient hospital services and provides that beginning in FY2014, inpatient and outpatient services provided to Medicaid recipients by public and state owned hospitals shall be funded using intergovernmental transfers.

 A levy of 1.5% of the annual net operating revenue for inpatient services and 1% of the annual net operating revenue for outpatient services for each hospital and other health care providers including ambulatory surgical centers, clinical labs, freestanding radiation therapy centers, and diagnostic imaging centers.
-Nursing facilities, effective April 2009, are responsible for an assessment which is calculated monthly on a per-resident basis, excluding Medicare resident days.
-The assessment may not exceed the federal ceiling of 5.5 percent of the total aggregate net patient service revenue.
+Nursing facilities are responsible for an assessment which is calculated monthly on a per resident basis, excluding Medicare resident days.
+The rate is based upon volume.
+For nursing homes that have over 53,000 Medicaid bed days per year the rate is \$3.13 per patient bed day and for those under 53,000 Medicaid bed days the rate is \$27.38 per patient bed.